littleosbook/aenix/doc/book/scheduling.md

 ## Creating new processes
-Creating new processes is usually done with two different system calls: `fork` and `exec`. `fork` creates an exact copy of the currently running process, while the `exec` creates a new process, often specified by a path to the programs location in the file system.
+Creating new processes is usually done with two different system calls: `fork` and `exec`. `fork` creates an exact copy of the currently running process, while `exec` replaces the current process with another, often specified by a path to the programs location in the file system.
 Of these two, we recommend that you start implementing `exec`, since this system call will do almost exactly the same steps as described in ["Setting up for user mode"](#setting-up-for-user-mode).

 ## Cooperative scheduling with yielding
-The easiest way to achieve the rapid switching between processes if the processes themselves are responsible for the switching.
+The easiest way to achieve the rapid switching between processes is if the processes themselves are responsible for the switching.
 That is, the processes runs for a while and then tells the OS (via a syscall) that it can now switch to another process.
 Giving up the control of CPU to another process is called